Anch0r1/Emotion-Recognition-from-audio-epoch/README.md

 # Emotion Recognition from Audio

 This project aims to train a deep learning model to classify human emotions from .wav audio files.
-It leverages both audio and prosody features to improve emotion recognition accuracy.
+It uses both audio and prosody features to improve emotion recognition accuracy.

 ## Key Functionalities